request an appointment online.

 Mantle cell lymphoma symptoms

-- Headaches, dizziness and confusion.
-These can occur if MCL spreads to the brain and spinal cord.
+- Headaches, dizziness or confusion — these may happen if the cancer spreads to the brain or spinal cord.

 Mantle cell lymphoma treatment